ow-mods/owml/Readme.md

 ~~~~

 Mod helper:

 |Thing|What it does|
 |-----|------------|
 |Logger|Logs to file|
 |Console|Prints to the console|
 |Events|Allows listening to events, such as Awake or Start of monobehaviours.
 Uses HarmonyHelper.
-|HarmonyHelper|Helper methods for Harmony, such as adding a method after another, and changing or removing the contents of a method.
+|HarmonyHelper|Helper methods for Harmony, such as extending a method with another, and changing or removing the contents of a method.

 Add a manifest file called manifest.json.
 Example: